containerd/containerd/docs/man/containerd-config.8.md

 ## DESCRIPTION

-The *containerd config* command has one subcommand, named *default*, which will display on standard output the default containerd config for this version of the containerd daemon.
+containerd config command used for generating config file in TOML format.

-This output can be piped to a __containerd-config.toml(5)__ file and placed in **/etc/containerd** to be used as the configuration for containerd on daemon startup.
+these commands' output can be piped to a __containerd-config.toml(5)__ file and placed in **/etc/containerd** to be used as the configuration for containerd on daemon startup.
 The configuration can be placed in any filesystem location and used with the **--config** option to the containerd daemon as well.

 See __containerd-config.toml(5)__ for more information on the containerd configuration options.

 ## OPTIONS

 **default**
-: This subcommand will output the TOML formatted containerd configuration to standard output
+: This subcommand will generate the default containerd configuration

+**dump**
+: This subcommand will dump the config file of system with other subconfig files.

+**migrate**
+: This subcommand gets your current config file and migrate it to the latest version but ___does not___ migrate subconfig files.

 ## BUGS